hugojosefson/isolate-in-docker/README.md

 which heroku
 ```

-If they don't fail, but instead find any executable, uninstall them and
+If they find any executable(s), uninstall them and try again.
-try again.

 ### Actual installation